By: Grieta King

 Instagram has been the same, Snapchat still can’t decide

 Since the release of the story feature in 2016, Instagram stories have looked about the same.
 Snapchat, however, still can’t seem to decide.
 The recent update hasn’t received positive feedback, and many people have spoken out, urging the company to revert the change.
 83% of reviews were negative, receiving one or two stars.
 Although Snapchat created and coined the story feature, changing around their layout and angering their visitors is not a good way to maintain high rankings.
 In fact, it’s a detrimental move during a time when other social media platforms are taking their stab at the story installation.
 A tweet from Kylie Jenner announced the death of Snapchat last month, showing how the app has decreased in popularity dramatically.

 Photo: Business Insider

 Snapchat isn’t completely gone yet, and I think that loyal users will remain on the app for the time being.
 But that doesn’t mask the numbers: 100 million more people are using the story feature on Instagram over Snapchat.
 For the majority, the act of posting a story now happens on Instagram, probably shortly after scrolling through your feed.
 Instagram has taken over stories in popularity and usage because people love convenience.
+There is so much more you can do on Instagram, including using a followers app to give yourself a larger audience, which is something that Snapchat can’t keep up with.
 By adding the story feature, Instagram combined the fun aspect of Snapchat as additional part of the more enticing layout of Instagram.
 Instagram is keeping right up with the trends and changes, but Snapchat will need a comeback soon.